gsajko/fuel_prices_qld/README.md

 ```

 ### todo
+- [ ] use terraform to create GCP resources
+- [ ] dockerize the app

+---

 - [ ] create config file
 - [ ] create dbt models
 - [ ] deploy web app

----
-- [ ] use terraform to create GCP resources

 ## done
 - [x] ingest data from CSV to GCS in parquet format